 Because cloud and terrain shadows are often detected as water by the water detection algorithm, multiple water observations are generally required to mark a pixel as water.
 The assumption is that cloud shadows move over time, so will usually not recur in the same place within days, and thus this requirement eliminates many cloud shadow false-positives.
 It has significantly less impact on terrain shadows.
-The disadvantage is that in order to sum multiple observations, the compositing window needs to be expanded over time; a robust product typically cannot be created from a single observation, unless it happens to be cloud-free.
+The disadvantage is that in order to sum multiple observations, the compositing window needs to be expanded over time; a robust product typically cannot be created from a single observation, unless it is cloud-free.
 The optimal composite for a given event and location thus depends on the cloudiness of the available MODIS imagery on the dates of interest.

-Several different time composites are generated to provide different options to the user: 1-Day, 1-Day CS (with cloud shadow masking applied; see section 3.4.3), 2-Day, and 3-Day.
-Currently, the 1, 2, and 3 day products require a total of 1, 2, or 3 water observations, respectively, to mark a pixel as water (Table 2).
-Note these thresholds may change as the product is optimized in future releases (see section 7.1).
+Several different time composites are generated to provide options to the user: 1-Day, 1-Day CS (with cloud shadow masking applied; see section 3.4.3), 2-Day, and 3-Day.
+Previous to release 1, the 1, 2, and 3 day products required a total of 1, 2, or 3 water observations, respectively, to mark a pixel as water.
+This became problematic with the LANCE implementation product because the product now takes advantage of additional data provided when subsequent orbital swaths (90 minutes apart) overlap, which occurs above approximately 30° latitude.
+These observations provide additional opportunities to observe surface water, but also to generate cloud shadow false-positives; thus the threshold needed to be tied to the number of observations.
+Empirical work determined the thresholds indicated in Table 2 provided a balance between limiting false-positives while taking advantage of additional opportunities to account for potentially real observed water.
+Prior to the implementation of these thresholds in release 1, the product would often report excess cloud-shadow false-positives at high latitudes (> 50° N).

 The composites are generated by summing valid water detections over the period of the composite from all available observations, and then comparing this sum to the threshold.
 For the 1-day, the composite period is the current day: all available Terra and Aqua swaths over a pixel on that day are included.
 For the 2-day, the composite period is the current day plus the previous day; for the 3-day product, the composite period is the current day plus the two preceding days.
-Note for the 1-day product, only requiring 1 water observation results in no removal of cloud-shadow false-positives via compositing, and thus can contain substantial false positives, unless the area of interest is cloud-free.
+Note for the case where only 1 water detection is required, this results in no removal of cloud-shadow false-positives via compositing, and thus these products can contain substantial false positives if clouds are present.
+This typically only impacts the 1-day product.
+Figure 2 shows an example of the number of potential observations over 1 and 2 day composites, demonstrating how the increase at higher latitudes.